Thursday, April 26, 2018

 We've never been fans of the Titans uniforms.
 They were never well-thought-out in our view.
 They unveiled them in 1999 and immediately went to the Suber Bowl so that success, like the Broncos success in their 1997 uniforms locked them into team lore so it was hard to criticize them.

-But, as a design they were mediocre are best.
+But, as a design, they were mediocre at best.
 Not awful, but just average.

 Now, these new ones.
 NOW they are awful.
 Why change if you are going to make them worse?